b4s1l3k/To-Do-List/README.md

 # API branch
 The "api" branch stores a version of my application in the form of an API.
 You can go to `localhost:9000/` to view detailed documentation.
 # Start-up instructions
-To start, navigate to the application or API folder and enter the **`docker-compose up --build`** command with Docker running.
+To start, navigate to the application or API folder and enter the **`docker compose up --build`** command with Docker running.
 This will automatically create a docker image with the application and database and start the docker container.
 Next, navigate to `localhost:9000/` to display the start page or view documentation for the API.